Zilinzhan/Zilinzhan.github.io/index.md

 # About Me

 My name is Zilin Zhan (詹紫琳).
 I am a 3rd year Ph.D. candidate in Economics, at the School of Economics and Management at Beijing Jiaotong University.
 I am currently supervised by Prof. [Yacan Wang](http://sem.bjtu.edu.cn/show-594-83.html) in the Department of Economics.
-Now I am a Doctoral Visiting Researcher in the Department of Economics at Monash University.

 My research interests lie in Behavioral and Experimental economics, Environmental economics, Transportation economics,and Public economics.
 Currently, I am focused on researching how to apply randomized controlled trials (RCTs) to promote pro-social behaviors such as green transportation and energy conservation.
 While studying for my master's degree, I was also interested in applying big data and machine learning to travel behavior analysis.